 History of The Miami Project – The Miami Project was co-founded in 1985 by internationally recognized spinal cord injury (SCI) expert, Barth A. Green, M.D. and three families who had experienced SCI firsthand.

-Message from the President – It is hard to believe that it’s been 30 years since my paralyzing spinal cord injury.
+Message from the President – It is hard to believe that it’s been more than 34 years since my paralyzing spinal cord injury.
 What an amazing journey in medical discovery and in my own personal life.
 It is as if The Miami Project and I grew up together.

 Career and Student Opportunities – Our multi-disciplinary team of more than 200 scientists and researchers are committed to finding new treatments for the paralysis resulting from spinal cord injury.